First Party Insurance

 First party insurance refers to any insurance intended to protect the purchaser of the policy.
 This could be uninsured or underinsured motorist coverage on an auto policy, homeowners or renters’ insurance, commercial insurance policies for structures or contents of a building and even excess or umbrella policies.
 These policies provide protection against catastrophic losses that can devastate not only your physical property, but also your family or your ability to earn a living.
 Many of these policies also provide compensation for expenses incurred while the home or business is not usable due to the loss and repair of the loss.

-Sadly, the insurance companies that administer these policies will make every effort to avoid paying you.
-They may state that the loss is not covered under the terms of the policy.
-In other situations, they may even act in bad faith to delay or even outright deny compensation.
-If you are in a dispute with an insurance company concerning a loss due to fire, floods, hurricane, or any other event, contact an insurance claims attorney at Kirk Law Firm, PLLC today.
-Our dedicated lawyers could help homeowners and businessowners understand their rights concerning first party insurance in Houston.
+The insurance companies that sell these policies will make every effort to minimize the coverage they owe you.
+They may state that the loss is not covered under the terms of the policy or delay or underpay the claim in bad faith.
+If your insurance company is disputing your claim for a loss due to fire, broken pipes, hail, wind damage, or any other event, contact an insurance claims attorney at Kirk Law Firm, PLLC today.
+Our dedicated lawyers can help homeowners and businessowners understand their rights under their first party insurance policies.

 State Law Strictly Regulates the Insurance Industry